Skip to main content

 Why connections exist separately from projects

 Connections answer the question, “Where does this infrastructure come from?”
 Projects answer a different question: “Where does my team review, report on, and share this work?”
 That separation matters because the same source model can be used to create or update project state over time.
+For GitHub-backed infrastructure-as-code, GitHub remains the source of truth.
+CloudEval imports files for analysis, keeps source files read-only in the code view, and refreshes the workspace on push or manual Sync from GitHub.

-Azure connection reality
+Azure Cloud sync reality

 • service principal credential validation